IonutOcneanu/JSCourseProject1---Guess-the-number/README.md

 # JSCourseProject1

 The first project from The Complete JavaScript Course by Jonas Schmedtmann.

-I choose to do the whole thing myself beforehand, with whatever knowledge I already had, in order to then check the differences.
+I choose to do the whole thing myself beforehand, with whatever knowledge I already had, in order to then check the differences (html, css, JS, game logic etc)